 - Other Outings

 There have been a few important things happening on the social front, both online and oflline, that are worth a mention.

-I’m delighted to have been featured in guest posts on another 2 sites this month.
-I answered 10 Questions About Aniridia in an interview for the RNIB’s NB Online magazine, which is aimed at professionals in the field of eye health and sight loss.
-And I wrote an article for the Yoocan website entitled From Shyness To Success: Living With Aniridia & Nystagmus.
+I’m delighted to have been featured on the Yoocan website this month, with a post entitled From Shyness To Success: Living With Aniridia & Nystagmus.
 The Yoocan website gathers together experiences and tips from people with all sorts of disabilities, from all over the world, to show what we can achieve and how we live our lives on a daily basis, and share any tips and advice we have.
-So it was an honour to be featured on both of those sites, thank you to them both for inviting me to contribute.
+So it was an honour to be featured there, thank you to Yoocan for inviting me to contribute!

 On Instagram, meanwhile, I posted every day during the month to take part in the Rare Disease Day Photo Challenge, which was fun.
 It gave me a chance to share a mixture of old and new photos, to provide a good insight into my disability and how it hasn’t stopped me from living a happy and successful life.
-I’ve put together a blog post that contains all the photos and captions I posted, as well as explaining what Rare Disease Day is all about, so do go and check it out.
+I’ve put together a blog post that contains all of my photos and captions for the challenge, as well as explaining what Rare Disease Day is all about, so do go and check it out.